eagronin/weather-clustering-analyze/README.md

 # Analysis

+## Overview

 This section identifies distinct weather patterns using k-means clustering in the data collected from a weather station in San Diego, CA .
 First, we determine the optimal number of clusters using an elbow plot.
 Then we find cluster centers for the optimal number of clusters to identify weather patterns corresponding to each cluster.

-The [previous section](https://eagronin.github.io/weather-clustering-spark-prepare/) explores, cleans and scales the data to prepare it for the clustering analysis.
+The [previous section](https://eagronin.github.io/weather-clustering-spark-prepare/) explores, cleans and scales the data to prepare them for the clustering analysis.

 The [next section](https://eagronin.github.io/weather-clustering-spark-report/) reports and interprets the results.

+## K-Means Clustering

 The k-means algorithm requires that the number of clusters (k) has to be specified.
 To determine a good value for k, we will use the “elbow” method.
 This method applies k-means using different values for k and calculating the within-cluster sum-of-squared error (WSSE).
 This process can be compute-intensive, because k-means is applied multiple times.
 Therefore, for creating the elbow plot we use only a subset of the dataset.
 Specifically, we keep every third row from the dataset and drop all the other rows: